NetsBlox/roboscape-provisioning/README.md

   - prepared a prototype
   - plugin: https://github.com/NeoLSN/cordova-plugin-wifi-direct, https://github.com/Uepaa-AG/p2pkit-cordova
 - external hotspot:
-  - phone into hotspot: no ios support. localOnlyHotspot from android with random SSID and password.
+  - phone into hotspot: iOS out of the picture (no support). localOnlyHotspot from android with random SSID and password.
-  - laptop into hotspot + OS agnostic sw
+  - laptop into hotspot + OS agnostic SW
 - robots as AP:
-  - scan, pick, auto connect and configure.
+  - scan, pick, auto connect and configure. can automate the http request
+    - how to go to AP mode
+    - configuration should be saved after
+    - hijack one of the field
   - can be an app.

-## Installation
-- add the wifidirect plugin `cordova plugin add https://github.com/NeoLSN/cordova-plugin-wifi-direct`

 ## App TODO
 - [x] prompt for location permission